-In today’s edition of Why We Buy, we’re taking a look at Loss Aversion – why it’s 2X more painful to lose a dollar than gain a dollar.
+In today’s edition of Why We Buy, we’re taking a look at Loss Aversion – why we prioritize avoiding loss over creating gains.

 “Top Marketing Newsletters You Need to Subscribe To”